 This new version was produced by BBC tv and is written by and stars Mark Gatiss.
 Gatiss came to fame as one of the performers/writers in the comedy act The League of Gentlemen, which was later spun out into a cult tv series The League of Gentlemen (1999-2002).
 He also appeared in/co-wrote the film spinoff The League of Gentlemen’s Apocalypse (2005).
 Gatiss is a longtime childhood fan of tv’s Doctor Who (1963-89) and wrote and appeared in a number of the unofficial video specials that were made featuring Doctor Who actors – The Zero Imperative (1994), P.R.O.B.E.: The Devil of Winterborne (1995), P.R.O.B.E.: Ghosts of Winterborne (1996) and Unnatural Selection (1996).
 Gatiss also wrote four novels in the Doctor Who New Adventures series of books, as well two audio plays, followed by a number of episodes of the revived tv series Doctor Who (2005– ).
-Following the success of The League of Gentlemen, Gatiss began to take on other tv writing work, including episodes of the revived Randall and Hopkirk (Deceased) (2000-1), the haunted house tv series Crooked House (2008), co-creating the modernised Sherlock (2010– ) tv series and playing its Mycroft; writing/narrating the documentary series A History of Horror with Mark Gatiss (2010); writing the tv movie An Adventure in Space and Time (2013) about the creation of Doctor Who; the tv movie ghost stories The Tracate Middoth (2013) and The Dead Room (2018) and Martin’s Short (2019); and co-created the BBC mini-series Dracula (2020) in which he plays the role of Renfield; and directed/wrote a remake of The Amazing Mr Blunden (2021).
+Following the success of The League of Gentlemen, Gatiss began to take on other tv writing work, including episodes of the revived Randall and Hopkirk (Deceased) (2000-1), the haunted house tv series Crooked House (2008), co-creating the modernised Sherlock (2010– ) tv series and playing its Mycroft; writing/narrating the documentary series A History of Horror with Mark Gatiss (2010); writing the tv movie An Adventure in Space and Time (2013) about the creation of Doctor Who; wrote/directed the short tv movie ghost stories The Tracate Middoth (2013), The Dead Room (2018) and Martin’s Short (2019); and co-created the BBC mini-series Dracula (2020) in which he plays the role of Renfield; and directed/wrote a remake of The Amazing Mr Blunden (2021).